Ger-23/footy_friends/README.md

 - No errors or warnings to show when tested in the official jigsaw W3C validator - CSS

-- Fonts and colors are good and site accessible as confirmed by Lighthouse
+- Fonts and colors are good and site accessible as confirmed by Lighthouse.

 ## Bugs

    - There are no bugs

 ## Deployment

    - Site deployed to GitHub pages by the following steps: